dotnet/docs/docs/standard/attributes/writing-custom-attributes.md

 ### AllowMultiple Property

  The <xref:System.AttributeUsageAttribute.AllowMultiple%2A?displayProperty=nameWithType> property indicates whether multiple instances of your attribute can exist on an element.
-If set to `true`, multiple instances are allowed; if set to `false` (the default), only one instance is allowed.
+If set to `true`, multiple instances are allowed.
+If set to `false` (the default), only one instance is allowed.

- In the following example, `MyAttribute` has a default <xref:System.AttributeUsageAttribute.AllowMultiple%2A> value of `false`, while `YourAttribute` has a value of `true`.
+ In the following example, `MyAttribute` has a default <xref:System.AttributeUsageAttribute.AllowMultiple%2A> value of `false`, while `YourAttribute` has a value of `true`:

  [!code-cpp[Conceptual.Attributes.Usage#11](../../../samples/snippets/cpp/VS_Snippets_CLR/conceptual.attributes.usage/cpp/source2.cpp#11)]
  [!code-csharp[Conceptual.Attributes.Usage#11](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.attributes.usage/cs/source2.cs#11)]